AndriiGrytsenko/uftp-spec-file/README.md

 ## RPM build procedure
 1. get latest version of UFTP.
-2. unpack to the arhive
-3. put files *uftpd-conf* and *uftpd-init* into directory with a source code
+2. put uftp-3.7.tar.gz* and files *uftpd-conf* and *uftpd-init* into ~/rpmbuild/SOURCES
-4. gzip directory with name like *uftp-3.7.tar.gz* and put it into ~/rpmbuild/SOURCES
-5. Run `rpmbuild -ba --nodeps ~/rpmbuild/SPECS/uftp.spec` to build the RPM archive
+3. Run `rpmbuild -ba --nodeps ~/rpmbuild/SPECS/uftp.spec` to build the RPM archive

 ## Little bit about the .spec file
 It provides two RPM packages:..